Zaaaid1/javascript-Challenges/README.md

 # javascript-Challenges
-challenges using html, css and javascript basic https://zaaaid1.github.io/javascript-Challenges/ tap on this se challenges
+challenges using html, css and javascript basic https://zaaaid1.github.io/javascript-Challenges/ tap on this see challenge.